Wednesday

 January 1963 – There was something of a tradition with these Marvel split-books that a character about to be given his own series would guest-star in the lead feature the issue before it started.
 Thus comes this story from the Giant-Man series in Tales to Astonish #59.

 April 1963 – This marks the commencement of the Hulk’s solo stories, by Stan Lee and Steve Ditko, in Tales to Astonish #60 and following.
+Ditko would soon pass the penciling chores on to powerhouse artists such as Jack Kirby, Bill Everett, John Buscema, and Gil Kane.
+Both the Chameleon and the unnamed spy who steals the suit of robotic armor are working for the Leader.

-June 1963 – While it is debatable, I don’t believe the Watcher depicted in this story is Uatu, the familiar Watcher who lives on Earth’s moon, despite the listing on the Marvel Chronology Project.
+June 1963 – While it is debatable, I don’t believe the Watcher depicted in Tales to Astonish #73–75 is Uatu, the familiar Watcher who lives on Earth’s moon, despite the listing on the Marvel Chronology Project.
 The trouble with the Watchers is that they all pretty much look alike.
+As suggested in Thor #372, Hulk is actually sent to the future by the Time Variance Authority, presumably because the Executioner, as per Hulk #102, is time traveling also.

 Previous Issue: The Hulk -- Year One